pattyweb/treemap/README.md

 ## Getting Started

 1. Clone the repository.
-2. Install the dependencies to the local node_modules folder by running npm install in the root folder.
+2. Install the dependencies to the local node_modules folder by running `npm install` in the root folder.
-3. Also in the root folder run node server.mjs
+3. Also in the root folder run `node server.mjs`.
 2. Open `index.html` in your web browser.
 3. Make sure you have an internet connection to fetch data from the API.